KxSystems/docs/docs/architecture/rq.md

 ### .u.rep

 Initialise RDB by creating tables, which is then [populated with any existing tickerplant log](#recovery).
-Will set the HDB directory to use at end-of-day.
+Sets the HDB directory to be used at end-of-day.

 ```q
 .u.rep[x;y]